 Unlike other Japanese brands, Kayanoya is committed to servicing the US market, that’s a big deal (most only cater to Japanese expats).

 This type of product is not widely available in the US due to shipping costs (a product of Japan), but it is widely used in Japan because it’s like a can of Campbell’s.

 How to Use Dashi

-If you ever want to produce a Japanese dish, these are the 4 basic ingredients you will need:Add sugar to this list, and you can produce an Americanized teriyaki sauce.
+If you ever want to produce a Japanese dish, these are the 4 basic ingredients you will need:The 5th would be miso and dashi, and you have miso soup, that’s it.